-- 2 tbsp olive oil
+- 1 tablespoon olive oil

-- ¼ tsp sea salt
+- ¼ teaspoon sea salt

-- ¼ tsp cracked black pepper
+- ¼ teaspoon freshly ground black pepper

 - 1 medium onion peeled, cut in half lengthways then finely sliced

-- 1 400g can of chickpeas drained rinsed and dried with kitchen paper
+- 1 400g / 1 x 15ox can of chickpeas (drained weight 240g) drained and rinsed

-- 50 g baby spinach
+- 80 g / 2 ½ cups of baby spinach

 - Chopped peanuts

-- Coriander leaves
+- Coriander/cilantro leaves